By Dennis Rainey

 Our firepit where thousands of memories and conversations were made … and hot dogs and s’mores have been roasted.

 This is evidence of our new business … we’re collecting sap from our Sugar Maple tree.
-Several weeks ago we set up the system of taps and tubing which drains maple sap into 1-gal jugs when the temperature is right.
+Several weeks ago we set up the system of taps and tubing which drains maple sap into one-gallon jugs when the temperature is right.
 We’ve collected about a gallon and a half sap so far and hope to get a lot more once the freeze ends.

 We had a lot of fun on our walks and Barbara even found Jabba the Hutt’s signature on my pickup!
 Or if you prefer, Shrek … although I don’t see the resemblance.

 See you next week for another edition of our blog.

 Dennis and Barbara Rainey